François Vivier Naval ArchitectGo to French

 Ebihen strip plankedEbihen clinkerAlbum photosFiche technique

-Ebihen 15 is a seaworthy, stable boat with good carrying capacity, it is suitable for family sailing, as well as fishing.
+Ebihen 15 (previously named Ebihen) is a seaworthy, stable boat with good carrying capacity, it is suitable for family sailing, as well as fishing.
 Despite its length of 4.50 m, it offers a big and pleasant cockpit.
 She was inspired both by the fishing boats of Northern Brittany, especially Saint Jacut (the Ebihens are the islands in front of that port), and by the boats of Basse-Normandie, which were clinker built.

 Many different rigs may be chosen according to your specific needs, from the very simple lug sail to the well canvassed gaff cutter (see drawings).
 Ebihen 15 is fitted with a heavy metal centerboard that allows excellent stability and good windward ability.

 A well for the outboard motor is built aft of cockpit, with the motor handle at helmsman reach.
 The propeller is just ahead of rudder for good manoeuvrability.
-A 4 strokes - 4 to 6 hp - motor may be installed.
+A 4 strokes - 3 to 6 hp - motor may be installed.

 Ebihen 15 can be built and stored during winter time in a common garage.
 It is of course trailerable.
 The first boat of the series was strip-planked (upper picture), with laminated frames and backbone, and almost no plywood.
 It is a beautiful wooden construction.
 The clinker version (lower picture) is mainly made of plywood, for planking but also backbone and transverse bulkheads, then much more easy to build by a first time amateur.